GrahamParvinkarimi/gemini-travel-planner/README.md

 This project is set up to retrieve the necessary API keys from `local.properties` by default.
 You will need to add your API keys to `local.properties` for the APIs mentioned below.
 This section in `build.gradle.kts` within the `app` module retrieves the API keys from `local.properties`:

 ```
-        //load the api keys from local.properties file
+        //load the api keys from local.properties
         val keystoreFile = project.rootProject.file("local.properties")
         val properties = Properties()
         properties.load(keystoreFile.inputStream())